Do you have memories of sitting with your parents listening to the radio at night, Well, now

 radio stations began starting up and setting the standard for later radio programs.

-was not yet supported by advertising or listener sponsorship.
+supported by advertising or listener sponsorship.
 The stations owned by manufacturers and department stores were

+established

-established to sell radios and those owned by newspapers to sell newspapers and express the opinions of the owners.
-In the
+to sell radios and those owned by newspapers to sell newspapers and express the opinions of the owners.
+In the 1920s, Radio

-1920s, Radio was first used to transmit pictures visible as television.
-During the early 1930s, single sideband (SSB) and
+was first used to transmit pictures visible as television.
+During the early 1930s, single sideband (SSB) and frequency modulation

-Westinghouse was brought into the patent allies group, General Electric, American Telephone and Telegraph, and Radio
+was brought into the patent allies group, General Electric, American Telephone and Telegraph, and Radio Corporation of America,

-for inventor's patents held clauses protecting "amateurs" and allowing them to use the patents.
-Whether the
+held clauses protecting "amateurs" and allowing them to use the patents.
+Whether the competing manufacturers were

-and drama gets relatively little airplay apart from National Public Radio, satellite and Internet radio, but it continues
+gets relatively little airplay apart from National Public Radio, satellite and Internet radio, but it continues full strength

-full strength on British and Irish stations, and to a lesser degree in Canada.
-Regular broadcasts of radio plays are also
+on British and Irish stations, and to a lesser degree in Canada.
+Regular broadcasts of radio plays are also heard in South

-heard in South Africa, Australia, New Zealand and other countries.
-Vintage shows and new audio productions in America are
+Africa, Australia, New Zealand and other countries.
+Vintage shows and new audio productions in America are accessible more

-accessible more on recordings and by satellite and web broadcasters rather than over conventional AM and FM radio.
-There
+on recordings and by satellite and web broadcasters rather than over conventional AM and FM radio.
+There are, however, several

-are, however, several radio theatre series still in production, usually airing on Sunday nights in the United States.
-These
+radio theatre series still in production, usually airing on Sunday nights in the United States.
+These include original series